-- 260. Rhetoric and Public Culture This course explores the rhetorical strategies, argumentative approaches, and definitional techniques embedded in the texts of popular culture.
+- 260. Rhetoric and Public Culture -- This course explores the rhetorical strategies, argumentative approaches, and definitional techniques embedded in the texts of popular culture.
 Contrasting current theories of rhetorical analysis and cultural studies with those of the classical period, the course aims to familiarize students with the rhetorical elements in the symbolic world we inhabit, and to sharpen their critical skills as consumers of persuasive messages.
 The course will also introduce students to some of the basic qualitative research approaches commonly employed in the field of communication studies, including Burkean analysis, culture-centered criticism, and narrative criticism.

-Four Credits Herrick, Housel, Spielvogel Both Semesters - 280.
-Research Methods This course is an introduction to the social science research process used to study human communication.
+Four Credits Herrick, Spielvogel Both Semesters - 280.
+Research Methods -- This course is an introduction to the social science research process used to study human communication.
 It provides students with the skills to read, understand, and perform basic communication research.
 Such skills include conducting a review of literature, designing both quantitative and qualitative methods, calculating and interpreting results, and addressing the implications and ethical considerations of research.
 Prerequisite: Statistics (Math 210).

-Four Credits Dibble, Johnson Both Semesters

-- 290. Independent Media Project (does not fulfill major requirement) This course provides an opportunity for communication majors to develop media skills by producing a media project under the supervision of a faculty member.
+Four Credits Dibble, Johnson Both Semesters - 290.
+Independent Media Project (does not fulfill major requirement) -- This course provides an opportunity for communication majors to develop media skills by producing a media project under the supervision of a faculty member.
 Credit for this course is elective and may not be applied to fulfill the requirements of the major.
 Students are expected to maintain approximately 4 hours of project work per week for each credit granted.
 Prerequisites: Communication 255 and 356 or Communication 251 and 352, junior standing, submission of departmental Independent Media Project Application, approval of instructor, and final approval of media project proposal by department.

-One or Two Credits Both Semesters - 295.
-Topics in Media Production This is a technical course focusing on developing skills in media or new media production.
+One to Two Credits Both Semesters - 295.
+Topics in Media Production -- This is a technical course focusing on developing skills in media or new media production.

-One to Four Credits Occasionally
+One to Four Credits

+Occasionally

-320. Family Communication - We create families through communication: by sharing meanings with others, socializing children, making decisions, handling conflict, and developing family rituals.
+- 320. Family Communication -- We create families through communication: by sharing meanings with others, socializing children, making decisions, handling conflict, and developing family rituals.
 This course focuses on the various communication processes that shape families, blending academic and personal perspectives.
+Four Credits Anderson, Johnston Spring Semester - 330.
+Organizational Communication -- This course introduces students to the basic concepts of how communication processes work in organizations.
+The first section of the course focuses on theories of organizations, including classical theory, humanistic theories, systems theory, cultural theories, and critical theories.
+The second section focuses on the challenges and misunderstandings that face organizations, such as recruitment and socialization of members, conflict management, and superior-subordinate communication.

-Four Credits Anderson, Johnston Spring Semester
+Four Credits Anderson Spring Semester